ketch-li/e-venement/doc/api/carts.rst

 Example
 ^^^^^^^

-To add a new item of a product to the cart with id = 21 (assuming, that we didn't remove it in the previous example) use the below method:
+To reorder cart items 465, 466, 467 in cart id = 21 use the below method:

 .. code-block:: bash